 (2) Your push notifications should have some value addition.

 This is not something that works on guessing.
-It is important for you to understand what will your users find of value.
+You need to understand what your users will find of value.
 It may be something far different from what you thought was valuable.
-Hence, your first step is to find out what are they expecting from your app – are they looking for promos and offers? or maybe recommendations? or probably some sort of advice?
+Hence, your first step is to find out what they expect from your app – are they looking for promos and offers? or maybe recommendations?
+Or probably some sort of advice?
 You cannot know unless you talk to your users directly.
 Implement analytics to your best ability to learn what they really want.

 Accordingly, present your benefits.
 Tell them loud and clear that they will get exactly what they want once they opt-in for your push messages.